Please ensure Javascript is enabled for purposes of website accessibility

 It is true that consuming too much sugar can negatively affect the body and brain.
 While the idea of sugar addiction is still being studied, evidence suggests that sugar can trigger the release of the neurotransmitter dopamine in the brain’s reward center, leading to feelings of pleasure and cravings for more.
 This response is similar to substance abuse, leading some researchers to suggest that sugar can be addictive.

 Most research on sugar’s impact focuses on a small horseshoe-shaped region in the middle of the brain, about level with the ear, called the hippocampus.
-It is responsible for memory formation and navigation; to do that, it needs to be continually building new neurons or rewiring existing pathways.
+It is responsible for memory formation and navigation; to do that, it must continually build new neurons or rewire existing pathways.

 Sugar seems to “short-circuit” that ability to generate new neurons or rewire the brain — significantly impacting memory over time.